 Recently, Domenic (the owner of Jamaica Cottage Shop), sent me a list of some suggestions for some articles. #3 made me smile ~

 Three – Turning common backyard sheds into a neighborhood bar, using sheds as living spaces especially for social gathering.

-What an amazing (and totally fun) idea !
-I immediately started to imagine the possibilities.
+What an amazing (and totally fun) idea!
+I immediately started to imagine the possibilities for outdoor sheds and kits.
 Lean tos, empty of the long winter of wood, could host some evening dinners (I’ve even noticed some creative hosts hang scrim – a loose weave, lightweight fabric, across openings as a bug deterrent).

 Common storage sheds with the double doors flung open, revealing neat and orderly tools hung up, while colorful cushy chairs are set up next to cool old vintage bar carts.

 Sheds adorned with colored string lights, and space cleared inside for the kids “garage band” rehearsals.

 Historically, community gatherings, like barn dances, were held in people’s barns.
 Other gatherings, like groups of women threshers, were in the barn, getting the work done together, while they caught up on village happenings.
 The list is endless how the barn was a common gathering place, both for chores and social needs, to be met.
 Isn’t it interesting to think, that today’s common backyard shed, which has taken the place of yester years barn in most backyards, has become a place where people can gather again, and it still can hold the tools for the chores too ?